-So not only should the process move a little quicker, but there’s no shot that your lender is going to come back and reduce your borrowing amount, not the case with a potential home buyer who's only been pre-qualified.
+So not only should the process move a little quicker, but your lender is not going to come back and reduce your borrowing amount, not the case with a potential home buyer who's only been pre-qualified.
 In this scenario, your pre-approved offer is just what that family needs to close on their home sale before they hit the road to their new assignment.

 The bottom line?
 Confirming mortgage pre-approval conveys that you’re a serious buyer willing to place an offer quickly.
 This could set your bid apart if a competitive offer has a delay in financing.